-Blake Whitter begins his third season as pitching coach and redshirt program coordinator at Blinn College in 2018 after serving as the Director of Operations at Texas State University.
+Blake Whitter begins his fourth season as pitching coach and redshirt program coordinator at Blinn College after serving as the Director of Operations at Texas State University.
 Whitter also played baseball at Blinn.

-During two seasons with Blinn, Whitter has coached nine pitchers who have moved on to four-year colleges, one who was also selected in the Major League Baseball amateur draft.
-Bryce Miller and Kasey Kalich signed with Texas A&M University, Kyle Gray signed with Auburn University, Zach Smith signed with the University of Central Arkansas, Cody Collins signed with Houston Baptist University, Andrew Morgan signed with the University of Incarnate Word, Garrett Alexander, Brandon Symmank and Tyler Henson signed with Texas A&M University-Kingsville, and Will Floyd and Cody LeCompte signed with Texas A&M University-Corpus Christi, Ryan Day signed with Colorado Mesa University, Jackson Leath signed with the University of Tennessee, Jacob Millender signed with Texas State University, Richard Gilbert signed with The University of Texas at San Antonio and Judson Schaper signed with The University of Texas at Tyler.
-Miller was selected in the 2018 Major League Baseball amateur draft in the 38th round by the Miami Marlins and Kalich was selected in the 2019 MLB amateur draft in the fourth round by the Atlanta Braves.
+During three seasons with Blinn, Whitter has coached 17 pitchers who have moved on to four-year colleges, two who were also selected in the Major League Baseball amateur draft.
+Bryce Miller and Kasey Kalich signed with Texas A&M University, Kyle Gray signed with Auburn University, Zach Smith signed with the University of Central Arkansas, Cody Collins signed with Houston Baptist University, Andrew Morgan signed with the University of Incarnate Word, Garrett Alexander, Brandon Symmank and Tyler Henson signed with Texas A&M University-Kingsville, Will Floyd, Henry Bird and Cody LeCompte signed with Texas A&M University-Corpus Christi, Ryan Day signed with Colorado Mesa University, Jackson Leath signed with the University of Tennessee, Jacob Millender signed with Texas State University, Richard Gilbert signed with The University of Texas at San Antonio and Judson Schaper signed with The University of Texas at Tyler.
+Miller was selected in the 2018 Major League Baseball (MLB) amateur draft in the 38th round by the Miami Marlins and Kalich was selected in the 2019 MLB amateur draft in the fourth round by the Atlanta Braves.

 As Director of Operations at Texas State, Whitter was responsible for coordinating travel, equipment purchasing, scouting reports and meals.
 Whitter graduated from Texas State in December 2015, earning a degree in applied sociology with a minor in health and wellness promotion and is currently pursuing his alternative teaching certification.